Updated: Aug 29, 2023

 This account allows your deposits to earn a negligible amount of interest.

-BMO Harris allows you to open a Simple Business Checking Account in person or, in some instances, online.
+BMO allows you to open a Simple Business Checking Account in person or, in some instances, online.

 You may qualify to apply online if you’re a C corporation, S corporation, sole proprietor, or limited liability corporation (LLC).
 Partnerships and non-profits likely need to visit a branch to open an account.